Watermelon lysine-arginine content for herpes management

 Lysine Considerations

-Lysine operates by slowing down the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in many high-protein foods such as eggs, milk and cheese, fish, meat, and poultry.
+Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
+Lysine can only be obtained through diet, and can be found in multiple abundant in protein foods like dairy, fish, eggs, meat, and poultry.

 Lysine is an essential amino acid that helps build muscle, produce hormones, and support the immune system.
 Watermelon provides about 9% of the recommended daily intake of lysine for an adult.